Partition Actions in Los Angeles

 When people enter into ownership agreements for the purchase of real estate property, whether with friends, family, or business partners, co-owners can encounter a dispute over how the property is to be used, divided or sold, thus making the need for a partition action clear.
 If you are involved in such a dispute, the Law Office of Steven R. Lovett stands ready to represent you.

-Los Angeles real estate attorney, Steven R. Lovett almost 40 years of experience in real estate law, and he has been involved in complex real estate litigation trials and arbitrations representing property owners.
+Los Angeles real estate attorney, Steven R. Lovett has over 40 years of experience in real estate law, and he has been involved in complex real estate litigation trials and arbitrations representing property owners.
 He is selected for inclusion in Southern California's Super Lawyers®, and he is a proud member of the California Association of Realtors lawyer referral panel.

 If you are involved in a dispute over a property in Los Angeles County, we can offer you advice based on case law and prior experience and file a partition action if it would serve your best interests.